 The physical education department within the BT Boces Virtual Learning Academy, in accordance with the recommendations of the New York State Association for Health, Physical Education, Recreation, and Dance (NYSAHPERD), has designed a unique high school curriculum.
 The Virtual Learning Academy Physical Education program is dedicated to promoting lifetime fitness and physical activity, and enhancing personal fitness, health and wellness for all students.
-To that end, the focus of this curriculum is to help all students become informed, independent decision-makers capable of planning for enjoyable lifetime fitness and physical activity personal fitness.
+To that end, the focus of this curriculum is to help all students become informed, independent decision-makers capable of planning for a lifetime of fitness and physical activity while achieving their personal fitness and sport activity goals.
 The objectives of the curriculum are to assist students to achieve the following standards: